 Now suppose some edge is shared by two different gradient paths $\gamma_i $ and $\gamma_j$.
-Then the first and last edges shared by $\gamma_i ,\gamma_j$ must be oriented upward by matching, so that their endpoints are each only in a single matching edge.
-Thus, we get gradient paths from $\tau_i $ to $\sigma_j $ and $\tau_j$ to $\sigma_i $ by switching gradient paths at the shared edge, implying the existence of a transposition $\pi $ meeting the hypotheses. \EOP
+Then the first and last edges shared by $\gamma_i ,\gamma_j$ must be oriented upward, so that their endpoints are each only in a single matching edge.
+We get gradient paths from $\tau_i $ to $\sigma_j $ and $\tau_j$ to $\sigma_i $ by switching gradient paths at the shared edge, implying the existence of a transposition $\pi $ of the type that is forbidden. \EOP

-\begin{rk} {\rm One way to ensure that a collection of gradient paths $\gamma_1,\dots ,\gamma_r $ which are individually reversible will satisfy the requirements of Proposition ~\ref{rev_many} is for the discrete Morse function $f$ to satisfy $f(\tau_i ) < f(\sigma_j)$ for each pair $i<j$.
-This more stringent requirement is used, for instance, in [BH]. } \end{rk}
+\begin{rk} {\rm An easy way to ensure that a collection of gradient paths $\gamma_1,\dots ,\gamma_r $ which are individually reversible will also be simultaneously reversible is for the discrete Morse function $f$ to satisfy $f(\tau_i ) < f(\sigma_j)$ for each pair $i<j$.
+This was the approach taken in [2]. } \end{rk}

+Subsequent applications (in [12], [13] and later sections of this paper) seem to require a more careful analysis, as provided in Theorem ~\ref{acyclic}.

 \begin{thm} Any acyclic matching on $P^M$ gives rise to a discrete Morse function for $\Delta $ in which the critical cells of $\Delta $ are the unmatched elements of $P^M$. \end{thm}